Hebrew Alpha-Bet Introduction

 - Five Hebrew letters have a different form when they appear at the end of words.
 These are called Sofit (So-Feet) letters.

-- Hebrew is a lanangage that you can read without understanding the meaning of words.
+- Hebrew is a language that you can read without understanding the meaning of words.

-Hebrew is a concrete language which means that is a lanagage that always appeals to the five-senses – taste, touch, seeing, hearing, and smelling – as such it does not have abstract ideas.
+Hebrew is a concrete language which means that is a langage that always appeals to the five-senses – taste, touch, seeing, hearing, and smelling – as such it does not have abstract ideas.

 Hebrew contains only about 4,000 words this makes it easy to learn.
 Don’t get it twisted, Hebrew is extremely rich in meaning.

-Each Hebrew letter has a name in both English and Hebrew, a pictorial meaning – this means each letter is a small picture, and each represent number(s).
-These are the things that make the language very rich in meaning.
+Each Hebrew letter has a name in both English and Hebrew.
+Each letter represents a number.
 However here we will not discuss all of that information.

 As you would expect with any ancient language it has different eras (ancient, classical, and modern).
 Each of these eras have their nuances on the language.